VAWG 3

 Amina MWRC Exposed Intimate Image Abuse Campaign

-Presenting Exposed, our 2024 Campaign on Intimate Image Abuse.
+Exposed - our Campaign on Intimate Image Abuse

-The calls and cases that our Helpline team receive shape the work of the ending Violence Against Women & Girls team.
-We tailor our prevention work to cater to issues that women call our helpline about.
-From 2023, the Helpline and Sahara Scotland team at Amina have seen a rise in BME women experiencing intimate image abuse.
+The calls and cases received by our Helpline team shape the work of the ending Violence Against Women & Girls project.
+We tailor our prevention work to cater to these common issues.
+Since 2023, the Helpline & Sahara Scotland team at Amina have seen a rise in BME women experiencing intimate image abuse.

 The current legal definition for ‘intimate image’ in intimate image abuse does not adequately protect Muslim & BME women.